LEVIII007/LEVIII007/README.md

     Codechef: "3 ⭐ (1775)",
     LeetCode: "Knight (1991)"
   },
-  about: "I am a computer science undergrad who is passionate about learning and solving problems.\n
+  about: "I'm a computer science undergrad passionate about problem-solving and exploring technology.\n
-          I have worked on various Django and Python projects, and have experience in Machine Learning and Deep Learning.\n Currently, I am learning backend development and creating some exciting projects by integrating AI."
+          I focus on machine learning and AI, and I've worked on various web development and AI projects.\n I'm currently diving into backend development and integrating AI into exciting new projects.
+"
 }